SkooveLearn PianoDownload on the App Store

 Progression Number System Chords in C Major

-Although this progression is extensively used in many kinds of music, it’s most commonly associated with jazz harmony.
+Although this progression is extensively used in many kinds of music, it’s most commonly associated with jazz.
 Try playing it these two version and see if it reminds you of any song:

 ii-V-I chord progression